Back

 3. Technical SEO for Enterprise SaaS Companies

-Along with the on-page components, doing enterprise SaaS SEO also involves the technical aspects of it.
+Along with the on-page components, doing technical SEO for enterprise websites is an important job to consider.
 You have to ensure your website’s infrastructure is sound and error-prone.
-Otherwise, you risk wasting valuable content because search engines can’t fully crawl or index your pages.
+Otherwise, you risk wasting your content strategy because search engines can’t fully crawl or index your pages.

 Website architecture and navigation for large-scale sites

-For an enterprise SaaS SEO like yours, it’s very important for your visitors to easily navigate your site.
+For enterprise SEO, it’s very important for your visitors to easily navigate your site.
 Large-scale websites often have more pages and content, and a disorganized website architecture could drive away most of your potential customers.

 To avoid this setback, you have to seamlessly connect each page based on relevance and topical category.
 The categories on your home page should be meticulously organized, and your internal links should always connect to relevant or similar pages.